NimraTalha/Physical-AI-Humaoid-Robotics-Book/website/docs/chapter-4-digital-twin-simulation.md

     rclpy.shutdown()
 ```

-**Explanation**: This node publishes velocity commands to move the simulated robot forward while turning.

 ### Example 3: Reading Simulated Sensors

+This node reads data from a simulated laser scanner to detect obstacles.

 ```python
 from sensor_msgs.msg import LaserScan